nrkn/js13k-2018/README.md

   - ~BUG - currentRuins is undefined~
   - ~fog of war and/or minimap~
   - Size: 10560, Remaining: 2752
+- BUG - player position on map wrong
+  - Size: 11313, Remaining: 1999
 - BUG - can sometimes synth food multiple times
-- BUG - player position on map wrong

 - BUG - diagnostics should be up to date
 - backups have a type:
   - database (notes from RANGER)